Event: #ReadOnCamera to benefit Manchester (NH) City Library

 Sophie’s Lane trail kiosk

 The lane gradually narrowed the further north I walked.
-I stopped well short of the border, avoiding a walk through a long weedy stretch of trail.
+I stopped well short of the Canadian border, avoiding a walk through a long weedy stretch of trail.
 I passed a clearing with one boulder covered in street art.
 That jarred me.
 That painted rock somehow bothered me more than the relatively new cell tower at the north end of First Lake.
 It poked a big hole in the sense of isolation I expected in August on a snowmobile trail three miles from Quebec.

 What I didn’t see along the way – not on Sophie’s Lane, and not anywhere else – was a moose.
 No bear or deer, either.
 I saw moose tracks in one muddy spot, but as for the beasts themselves, nada.
 Perhaps the heat kept them in hiding.
 Maybe I’m such a noisy hiker that I scare off everything larger than a mosquito.
 My presence didn’t bother the birds, though.
 It was a good week for seeing heron, hawks, and turkeys.